What to include in a corporate plan

 A discussion of an entity’s ICT capability could:

-Good practice capability sections go beyond identifying these strategies and plans, take an integrated approach to outlining how the entity will develop capability according to its purposes, key activities and evolving operating context.
+Better practice capability sections go beyond identifying these strategies and plans, and take an integrated approach to outlining how the entity will develop capability according to its purposes, key activities and evolving operating context.

 Accountable authorities of all Commonwealth entities must establish and maintain appropriate systems of risk oversight, management and internal control for the entity (section 16 of the PGPA Act).

-The corporate plan must include a summary of the risk oversight and management systems of the entity, the key risks that the entity will manage, and how those risks will be managed.
+The corporate plan must include a summary of the risk oversight and management systems of the entity, and the key risks that the entity will manage and how those risks will be managed.

 The Commonwealth Risk Management Policy applies to non-corporate Commonwealth entities.
 Corporate Commonwealth entities are not required to comply with the policy, although they may review and align their risk management frameworks and systems with the policy as a matter of good practice.